John Crider

-Raymond John Crider Jr. (born January 17, 1933) was a politician and lawyer in the American state of Florida.
+Raymond John Crider Jr. (January 17, 1933 – October 20, 2005) was a politician and lawyer in the American state of Florida.
 He served in the Florida House of Representatives from 1966 to 1970, representing the 22nd district.

 Life

 Crider was born in Wichita, Kansas.
 He graduated from the University of Florida in 1955 and in his later years moved from Jacksonville to Crystal River, where he started his own law firm specializing in General Civil Practice.

 He was a member of the Legal Aid Society of Jacksonville from 1961 to 1964, period through which he also acted as attorney for the Florida State Beverage Department.

 House of Representatives

 In 1966 he was elected into the Florida House of Representatives where he served until 1970.
 While in office, he was part of the Appropriations Committee.

 Following his departure from the House of Representatives, Crider gave his services to several distinguished entities such as The Florida Bar, as well as Citrus County and American Bar Associations where he further practiced Government Law.